valentina-b/giftiebug-no-bootstrap-challenge/README.md

 1. [Gitpod](https://gitpod.io/) - for writing, editing and live previewing the code during the creation process
 1. [GitHub](https://github.com/) - for hosting the project's repository and creating a preview link on GitHug pages
 1. [Google Fonts](https://fonts.google.com/) - for selecting the fonts and implementing them into the HTML code
-1. [Figma](https://www.figma.com/) - for creating wireframes and designs
+1. [Figma](https://www.figma.com/) - for creating wireframes, designs and icons

 ## Testing